esteinig/test/README.md

-# Test

-This is a test repository.

-Changed here.
+# Singularity on James Cook University HPC

+This repository is simply for tracking progress to enable singularity containers on JCU's updated RHEL7 cluster (previously Zodiac).